Ask simpler questions–agile for non-techies III

-This is the second post of some of the things that I find myself talking to business people (and some technical folks too for that matter) when trying to explain agile thinking.
-Here is the first if you want to read that.
+This is the second post in a series where I discuss agile concepts with business people (and some technical folks too).
+Here is the first post if you want to catch up.

 Read More